-- Council awards Tender RFT2023-001 Private Sewer Pump Station and Pressure Main at the Hazelmere Resource Recovery Park to Bromar Nominees Pty Ltd ATF The Altona Unit Trust TA Altona Group for a contract term of six months at a total cost of \$ 449,837.06 excluding GST. - 2.
-Council authorises the CEO on behalf of the EMRC to enter into a contract with Bromar Nominees Pty Ltd ATF The Altona Unit Trust TA Altona Group in accordance with their submitted tender, subject to any minor variations that may be agreed on between the CEO and Bromar Nominees Pty Ltd ATF The Altona Unit Trust TA Altona Group. - 3.
+- Council awards Tender RFT2023-001 Private Sewer Pump Station and Pressure Main at the Hazelmere Resource Recovery Park to Bromar Nominees Pty Ltd ATF The Altona Unit Trust TA Altona Group for a contract term of six months at a total cost of \$ 449,837.06 excluding GST. - Council authorises the CEO on behalf of the EMRC to enter into a contract with Bromar Nominees Pty Ltd ATF The Altona Unit Trust TA Altona Group in accordance with their submitted tender, subject to any minor variations that may be agreed on between the CEO and Bromar Nominees Pty Ltd ATF The Altona Unit Trust TA Altona Group. - 3.
 Council authorises a 20% contingency based on the tendered price schedule of \$449,837.06 for any contract variations that may arise for Tender RFT2023-001. - 4.
-Council by absolute majority, authorises an allocation of \$325,000 (inclusive of 20% contingency) in addition to the \$215,000 allowed for 2023/2024 Annual Budget to undertake the Tender RFT2023-001. - 5.
-That attachment 2 of this report remains confidential and be certified by the Chairperson and the Chief Executive Officer.
+Council by absolute majority, authorises an allocation of \$325,000 (inclusive of 20% contingency) in addition to the \$215,000 allowed for 2023/2024 Annual Budget to undertake the Tender RFT2023-001.

-MOVED CR
+MOVED CR ZANNINO

-SECONDED CR
+SECONDED CR DAW